hkorpi/lein-oracle-repository/README.md

 :warning: You cannot load leiningen plugins from the oracle repository if these plugins are defined in the same `:plugins` vector as this plugin.

 :warning: Latest version is compatible only with specific leiningen version.
-See leiningen version support section.
+See leiningen version support section below.

 ## Leiningen version support